EGiunchiglia/EGiunchiglia.github.io/_pages/about.md

   - /about.html
 ---

-My name is Eleonora Giunchiglia and I am an Assistant Professor at [Imperial College London]() affiliated with [Imperial-X]() and the [Electrical and Electronic Engineering Department]().
-Previously, I completed my Post-doc at [TU Wien], and I obtained my PhD at the [University of Oxford]() in 2022.
+My name is Eleonora Giunchiglia and I am an Assistant Professor at [Imperial College London](https://www.imperial.ac.uk) affiliated with [Imperial-X](https://ix.imperial.ac.uk) and the [Electrical and Electronic Engineering Department](https://www.imperial.ac.uk/electrical-engineering/).
+Previously, I completed my Post-doc at [TU Wien](https://www.tuwien.at/en/), and I obtained my PhD at the [University of Oxford]() in 2022.

-I’m passionate about building machine learning models that are not just powerful, but *safe by-design*.
+I’m passionate about building machine learning models that are not just powerful, but safe by design—guaranteed to satisfy formally expressed requirements.
-My research blends symbolic reasoning with deep learning—--thus lying at the heart of the neurosymbolic AI field--—to create models that learn efficiently from fewer datapoints and parameters.
+I strongly believe that requirements encode valuable background knowledge about a problem, and that models should not only respect them, but actively exploit them to learn more efficiently from fewer datapoints and parameters.
-I design smart ways to weave formal constraints directly into the architecture and training of neural networks.
-So far, I’ve explored exciting applications in hierarchical classification, autonomous driving, tabular data generation, and natural language generation—--with many more to come!
+To this end, I develop novel techniques for embedding formal constraints directly into the architecture and training process of neural networks.
+So far, I’ve explored exciting applications in hierarchical classification, autonomous driving, tabular data generation, and natural language generation—with many more to come!

-A data-driven personal website
+News
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.